rempsyc/starter-academic/content/en/project-news/NYU/index.md

 slides: example
 ---

-The Social Identity and Morality Lab at NYU will welcome Rémi as a postdoctoral fellow to work with Dr. Jay Van Bavel on reducing polarization and increasing prosociality through reading popular books.
+The Social Identity and Morality Lab (now the Center for Conflict and Cooperation) at NYU welcomed Rémi as a postdoctoral fellow to work with Dr. Jay Van Bavel on reducing polarization and increasing prosociality through reading popular books.